Colorado Dram Shop Liability Lawyers

 When someone attempts to drive a motor vehicle while impaired by alcohol, he is a danger to himself and everyone around him.
 Colorado has strict laws regarding drunk driving, and severe penalties for those caught driving under the influence.
 A first-time DUI offender can lose his license for nine months, be ordered to attend alcohol education classes, be fined as much as $1,000, be required to perform up to 96 hours of community service, and be sentenced to up to a year in jail.

 If you've been injured or lost a loved one because of a drunk driver, you may be glad the driver is being punished, but a criminal charge will do nothing to cover your medical bills, lost wages, and more.
 You need to file a civil claim against the at-fault parties.
 If you find yourself in such a position, contact The Bussey Law Firm, P.C.
 Call our Colorado Springs office for a free case evaluation at (719) 475-2555.

 Dram shop laws are so called because at one time, alcoholic beverages were sold in units of measurement known as drams, thus dram shop.
 With the advent of these laws, victims of drunk drivers could turn to the businesses that served the drivers and demand compensation.
 However, this law is only applicable in certain situations.
 Under Colorado's dram shop law, a vendor can be held liable if it sells or serves alcohol to:

 A patron at Joe's Bar is visibly drunk, slurring his words and stumbling around.
-The bartender sees this, yet continues to serve the man drinks.
+The bartender sees this, but continues to serve the man drinks.
 The drunken patron leaves the bar, gets into his car, and drives off.
 A few blocks away, he runs a stop sign and T-bones your car.
-As the victim in this scenario, you could not only sue the drunk driver for your losses, and you could also sue Joe's Bar for serving an obviously drunk patron who later injured you.
+As the victim in this scenario, you could not only sue the drunk driver for your losses, you could also sue Joe's Bar for serving an obviously drunk patron who later injured you.